JulianChavez/JulianChavez/README.md

 Here are some ideas to get you started:]

-- 🏫 I’m currently learning Computer Science at University of Maryland, Baltimore County.
-Where I am on the leadership team for [HackUMBC](https://www.hackumbc.org/)
+- 🏫 I’m currently learning computer science at University of Maryland, Baltimore County, where I am on the leadership team for [HackUMBC](https://www.hackumbc.org/)
 - 🔭 I’m currently working on creating flutter applications